Facts about Bessie Coleman

 Bessie Coleman Biography

-Bessie Coleman grew up in Texas, moved to Chicago, and got interested in flying after her brothers returned from World War I. Failing to find anyone in Chicago who would teach flying to a black woman, Coleman determined to go abroad to get training — a daring idea for that era.
+Bessie Coleman grew up in Texas, moved to Chicago, and got interested in flying after her brothers returned from World War I. Failing to find anyone in Chicago who would teach flying to a Black woman, Coleman determined to go abroad to get training — a daring idea for that era.

-Bessie Coleman returned to the United States and began a barnstorming career, appearing at airshows across the country.
 She died in 1926 while flight-testing an open-cockpit plane; her co-pilot lost control of the aircraft and in the ensuing dive, Coleman was tossed from the plane and plunged to her death.

 Extra credit